syncfusion-content/winui-docs/winui/Calendar-Date-Picker/Week-Numbers.md

 ## Enable week numbers

-You can show week numbers for each week in the dro-down calendar of the [Calendar Date Picker](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDatePicker.html) control by setting the value of [ShowWeekNumbers](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDatePicker.html#Syncfusion_UI_Xaml_Calendar_SfCalendarDatePicker_ShowWeekNumbers) property as **true**.
+You can show week numbers for each week in the drop-down calendar of the [Calendar Date Picker](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDatePicker.html) control by setting the value of [ShowWeekNumbers](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDatePicker.html#Syncfusion_UI_Xaml_Calendar_SfCalendarDatePicker_ShowWeekNumbers) property as **true**.
 By default, the value of `ShowWeekNumber` property is **false**.

 N> You can change the value of [WeekNumberRule](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDatePicker.html#Syncfusion_UI_Xaml_Calendar_SfCalendarDatePicker_WeekNumberRule) property using the [CalendarWeekRule](https://docs.microsoft.com/en-us/dotnet/api/system.globalization.calendarweekrule?view=net-5.0), and you can also add any prefix or suffix characters to **#** for `WeekNumberFormat` property.